 Raised in the Mt Baker foothills, and a full-time Saturna resident since 1988, nature has always been Pam’s home—and in particular, the Salish Sea Basin.

-Pam shares her home with her husband Harvey, cat Milo, and Maggie and Ruffy, their Cardigan Corgis.
+A recent widow, Pam shares her home with her cat Milo, and Maggie and Ruffy, her Cardigan Corgis.
 If not in the woods or in her lab, you’ll find her out in her flower beds.
 Her motto is, “why grow vegetables when you can surround yourself with flowers instead?”

-Initially specializing in fungal inventories of Saturna’s Winter Cover Provincial Park & Ecological Reserve No. Fifteen, Pam was generously supported with grants from The Friends of Ecological Reserves.
+Initially specializing in fungal inventories of Saturna’s Winter Cover Provincial Park & Ecological Reserve 15, Pam was generously supported with grants from The Friends of Ecological Reserves.
 These projects ended when the land became part of Gulf Islands National Park.
-She also kept a loose running biological inventory of the rest of Saturna, which became more important when her BC Parks work ended.
+She also kept a loose running fungal inventory of the rest of Saturna, which became more important when her BC Parks work ended.

 To connect with Pam and view photos of her specimens, find her on the iNaturalist app.